liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

     >>> section_desc['extra_element_types']
     ['adhocracy.interfaces.ITag'...]

-The 'sheets' key points to an object whose keys are all the property sheets implemented by any of the resources::
+The 'sheets' key points to an object whose keys are all the sheets implemented by any of the resources::

      >>> sorted(resp_data['sheets'].keys())